rizonesoft/Notepad3/Readme.md

 The size limit, in megabytes, to display a warning message for large files.
 - A value of 0 disables the warning.

-#### `MarkOccurrencesMaxCount=2000`

-This parameter limits the number of occurrences counted and displayed in Status Bar in “Section 5 = Occ : Number of Marked Occurrences”  (to display more than 2000 occurrences changes this parameter in the ini file.

 #### `MultiFileArg=0`